SoftDev4Research/good-enough-practices/README.md

 # good-enough-practices
-Information about the guidelines recommended by the SoftDev4LS working group
+Good practices in software development recommended by the SoftDev4LS working group